dazlious/MappedJS/docs/src/plugin.md

 <a name="new_View_new"></a>

-### new View(viewport, mapView, bounds, center, data, markerData, $container, context, maxZoom, minZoom, debug)
+### new View(viewport, mapView, bounds, center, data, markerData, $container, context, maxZoom, minZoom)
 Constructor

 **Returns**: <code>[View](#View)</code> - instance of View for chaining